 Alcohol.
-Studies have shown a significantly greater risk for HPV persistence in women who consume alcohol regularly, compared with those who consume less or with nonconsumers, especially among those with a high viral load.
+Studies have shown a significantly greater risk for HPV persistence in women who consume alcohol regularly, compared with those who consume less or none, especially among those with a high viral load.

 In contrast to the more robust body of research on diet and cervical cancer risk, there has been little research on the role of diet in survival after diagnosis.

 Routine Pap screening and HPV testing, when indicated.

 Cervical cancer is treatable if detected early.
 For this reason, Pap smear evaluations and HPV testing should be conducted regularly.
 Cervical cancer risk is closely tied to cancer-causing forms of HPV.
 Infection with HPV may be chronic or transient, and it is affected by diet, tobacco use, and genetic factors.
 Men can also be screened for HPV.
 Risk of cervical cancer is reduced by avoiding multiple sexual partners, vaccinating both girls and boys for HPV, and maintaining a diet rich in fruits and vegetables with high levels of carotenoids, and foods high in folate (legumes, whole grains, fruits, and vegetables).